Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 - Remove excess cells carefully

-If you’re unsure, see Queen Cells and Swarm Control.
+If you’re unsure, see Queen Cells and Swarm Control and What To Do If You Find Queen Cells.

 What Happens Next

-After the swarm, the colony follows a predictable timeline:
+After the swarm, the colony follows a fairly predictable timeline, even though weather can shift the exact dates:

 - Virgin queen emerges (see Queen Cell Timeline)